jberkowski/jberkowski/README.md

 - 🗄️ SQL
 - 💻 General IT knowledge: systems and networks

+<b>What am I going to learn in the future:question:</b>
+- ☁️ Cloud Computing

+<b>What do I do in my free time:question:</b>
+- 🐎 Horseriding
+- ㊙️ Cryptography
+- 🏔️ Trekking and rock climbing

 You can find more about me down here:

 <div id="badges" align="left">